Integration of Pre-trained Networks with Continuous Token Interface for End-to-End Spoken Language Understanding: Proposed Method

 \subsubsection{ASR Network : \asr{}}

-We use Wav2Vec 2.0 based ASR network for our SLU model.
-This network is a Sequence-to-Sequence (Seq2Seq) model consisting of Wav2Vec 2.0 Encoder~\cite{baevski2020wav2vec} and Transformer Decoder~\cite{vaswani2017attention}, where the Wav2Vec 2.0 Encoder is known to learn powerful representation from speech by self-supervised learning with a contrastive task.
+Our ASR network is a Sequence-to-Sequence (Seq2Seq) model consisting of Wav2Vec 2.0 Encoder~\cite{baevski2020wav2vec} and Transformer Decoder~\cite{vaswani2017attention}, where the Wav2Vec 2.0 Encoder is known to have remarkable representation power by contrastive learning task.